How To Visit Rainbow Bridge National Monument at Lake Powell

 Lake Powell

-Rainbow Bridge is sacred to five Native American Nations in the Southwest – the Navajo, Hopi, San Juan Southern Paiute, Kaibab Paiute, and White Mesa Ute.
+Rainbow Bridge is sacred to five Native American Nations in the Southwest: Navajo, Hopi, San Juan Southern Paiute, Kaibab Paiute, and White Mesa Ute.

-When visiting, it is important to acknowledge and be respectful of the cultural significance Rainbow Bridge has on tribes of the Southwest.
+When visiting, it is important to acknowledge and be respectful of the cultural significance Rainbow Bridge has on the Tribes of the Southwest.

 boat-to-rainbow-bridge-national-monument-utah

-• Wahweap Marina to Rainbow Bridge is 50 miles.
+• Wahweap Marina to Rainbow Bridge is 50 miles away.

-• Bullfrog Marina to Rainbow Bridge is also 50 miles.
+• Bullfrog Marina to Rainbow Bridge is also 50 miles away.

 From both of these marinas, it will take about 3 to 4 hours with your own boat.